 Sesame Oil vs Olive Oil: The Differences

-Olive oil is made by extracting the oil from olives using heat and/or chemicals.
+Olive oil is made by extracting the oil from an olive using heat and/or chemicals.
 Sesame oil is made by extracting the oil from sesame seeds.
-The finished olive oil is a blend of refined olive oil and extra virgin olive oil.
+The finished olive oil is a blend of refined and extra virgin olive oil.

 - Has a mild, nutty and earthy flavor.